nylander/Fasta2MLCalc/README.md

      http://hydrodictyon.eeb.uconn.edu/people/plewis/downloads/mlcalcz.exe

-MLCalc is a Windows software but can be run on Linux by using Wine (http://www.winehq.org/)
+Note: MLCalc is a Windows software but can be run on Linux by using Wine (http://www.winehq.org/)